-Overview: Lake Alfred is a simple place half way between Tampa and Orlando in central Florida.
+Lake Alfred is a quiet place half way between Tampa and Orlando in central Florida.
 It started out as a military post but began turning itself into an agricultural community in the early 20th-century.

-Today Lake Alfred is growing, thanks to Orlando workers moving here for the affordable cost of living and quiet way of life.
+Today Lake Alfred is growing, thanks to Orlando workers moving here for the reasonable cost of living and simple way of life.
 The town is leafy and has a rural quality, with its five named lakes providing plenty of opportunities for fishing and boating.
 The downtown, although small, is well tended and has family owned restaurants, a fabric shop, gift stores and antique shops.
 Mackay Gardens and a new veterans' memorial are particular points of pride.
 The University of Florida Citrus Research and Education Center, a campus dedicated to improving citrus crops, is also here.

-Neighborhoods are not fancy but are in good shape overall.
-Homes are mostly ranch ramblers made from wood or concrete blocks.
+Neighborhoods are well tended and have everything from custom brick homes to concrete block ranch ramblers.
 Magnolia Ridge is a newer subdivision with attractive single story residences.
 Palm Shores is a casual 55+ community with pretty water views.

 Population: 6,000 (city proper)